FACK1/POST/README.md

 our website allows the user to add a post .
 ### User journey:
 In our app you can  add  your favourite post by putting the text of  its in the place of input .

+As a user I want to add post , the user will the others posts .
 ### Site Link in Heroku :
 [POST]()
 ### Site design :